© Berlin Partner / eventfotografen.berlin

 Worldwide, cities are developing smart city strategies to respond to demographic and structural changes in an environmentally and citizen-friendly manner.
 Increased demand for housing as well as growing demands on urban infrastructure, power supply and waste disposal systems are just some of the challenges that cities have to face in order to ensure their future viability.

-Integrating digital information and communication technologies (ICT) as well as taking into account sustainability and the common good can contribute significantly to resolving these issues.
-New ICT technologies increase the efficiency of systems and reduce the consumption of resources.
+Integrating digital technologies as well as taking into account sustainability and the common good can contribute significantly to resolving these issues.
+New digital technologies increase the efficiency of systems and reduce the consumption of resources.

 In order to preserve its attractiveness and quality of life, Berlin started developing, testing and implementing innovative solutions early on.
 An important prerequisite is that actors from public administration, business and science work closely together.